TheSwanFactory/hclang/doc/LANGUAGE.md

     ; SmallPrimes 4
     # ()

-Types can all be dynamically calculated (a "dependent type"):
+Or dynamically calculated (a "dependent type"):

     ; @IsEven <_ % 2 == 0>;
     ; IsEven 4